Sheila Marie (Kelly) Sharemet, 1956-2025 — RIP

 Sheila had a real zest for life — and was always fun to be around.
 Among her many unique traits and talents that I’ll miss:

-She was a marvelous cook (her breakfasts alone represented “fine dining”); she had exceptional organizational skills (her being unprepared for parties or professionally was unheard of); she treasured exploring great cities (her trick was to grab a drink at great hotel bars); she knew how to make and be a friend (her “good-buddy” list was uncountable); she was proud of the home she made (her comfy-decor style ruled inside and out); and she thought that first impressions were lasting (her early morning good cheer at the gym provided extra incentive to others for decades).
+She was a marvelous cook (her breakfasts alone represented “fine dining”); she had exceptional organizational skills (her being unprepared for parties or professionally was unheard of); she treasured exploring great cities (her trick was to grab a drink at great hotel bars); and she knew how to make and be a friend (her “good-buddy” list was uncountable).

 Spiritual Sibs — Sheila and Greg Kelly at her First Holy Communion at the Precious Blood Church in Monmouth Beach, 1965.
 It was a 60-year bond that no one or nothing could ever shake or break.
 As sister and brother we’re bound together as family — then and forever.